danielvartan/lockr/.github/CONTRIBUTING.md

 ### Share the love ❤️

-Think `encryptrpak` is useful?
+Think `lockr` is useful?
 Let others discover it, by telling them in person, via Twitter or a blog post.

-Using `encryptrpak` for a paper you are writing?
+Using `lockr` for a paper you are writing?
 Consider [citing it][citation].

 ### Ask a question ⁉️

-Using `encryptrpak` and got stuck?
+Using `lockr` and got stuck?
 Browse the [documentation][website] to see if you can find a solution.
 Still stuck?
 Post your question as an [new discussion on GitHub][new_discussion].
 While we cannot offer user support, we'll try to do our best to address it, as questions often lead to better documentation or the discovery of bugs.

 Want to ask a question in private?
 Contact the package maintainer by [email][email].

 ### Propose an idea 💡

-Have an idea for a new `encryptrpak` feature?
+Have an idea for a new `lockr` feature?
 Take a look at the [documentation][website] and [discussion list][discussions] to see if it isn't included or suggested yet.
 If not, suggest your idea as an [discussion on GitHub][new_discussion].
 While we can't promise to implement your idea, it helps to:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible.